 ~ Catherine Black

 Catherine has been a professional actor since 1994, best known for American Psycho, The Donner Party, Odyssey 5 and most recently, Star Trek: Strange New Worlds, in what fans hail as “the best Trek episode of the century.”
-A recent career highlight was performing in the LA Alliance Ovation award wining Best Production And Then They Came For Me with MainStreet theatre, doing talkbacks with Holocaust survivors and scholars after each performance for a thousand children a day.
-As a visual artist, Catherine has painted large surreal figurative oil paintings that have exhibited internationally since 2001.
+A recent career highlight was performing in the LA Alliance Ovation award wining Best Production of a Large Theatre And Then They Came For Me with MainStreet theatre, doing talkbacks with Holocaust survivors and scholars after each performance for a thousand children a day.
+As a visual artist, Catherine has painted large surreal figurative oil paintings that have exhibited internationally since 2001 and still enjoys painting in their spare time.

 Catherine’s extensive practice as an actor and artist has rooted their vision in filmmaking.
 She was lucky to shadow a few talented directors early in their career, and went on to produce commercials, short films and music videos before directing their first narrative film in 2012.
-Catherine has written and directed 2 short films – the ‘sexy and surreal’ awarding winning film, De Puta Madre a Love Story, and Girl Trip, a dark comedy about female friendships, that took home 5 awards and now lives on Shudder.
-She is currently in preproduction for a film that she wrote and will direct inspired by a true family story about two young brothers who escaped Nazi occupied France.
-Catherine was also hired to direct Like Nothing Happened, a short relationship drama that won Best Drama at 2021 Rock The Shorts Film Festival and is distributed on The Reel Women’s Network, and she is in pre-production in Toronto for The Test, a short film about sisters, abortion and opposing beliefs.
-Catherine divides their time between Los Angeles and Toronto, always working on various projects for both markets, as a director-writer and actor.
+Catherine has written-directed and starred in 2 short films – the ‘sexy and surreal’ awarding winning film, De Puta Madre a Love Story, and Girl Trip, a dark comedy about female friendships, that took home 5 awards and acquired worldwide SVOD/VOD distribution.
+Catherine was also hired to direct Like Nothing Happened, a relationship drama that won Best Drama at 2021 Rock The Shorts Film Festival and is distributed on The Reel Women’s Network, and in is in pre-production to direct The Test, a short film about sisters, abortion and opposing beliefs.
+She is currently in preproduction for a film that she wrote and will direct inspired by a true family story about Japanese occupied Shanghai and is developing their first feature film.
+Catherine divides their time between Los Angeles and Toronto, always working on various projects for both markets, as a director-writer and performer.

 View Catherine Black’s complete filmography on imdb